 Students who have disabilities or medical conditions and who want to request accommodations should contact the Disability Services Program (DSP); 303.871.2372/ 2278; 1999 E. Evans Ave.; 4th floor of Ruffatto Hall.
 Information is also available online at www.du.edu/disability/dsp; see Handbook for Students with Disabilities.
 Please note that academic accommodations cannot be applied retroactively, so it is important for you to register with DSP as soon as possible if you think you may need accommodations at some point while at Daniels College of Business.

 University of Denver Honor Code

 All students are expected to abide by the University of Denver Honor Code.
-These expectations include the application of academic integrity and honesty in your class participation and assignments.
-The Honor Code can be viewed in its entirety here»
+These expectations include the application of academic integrity and honesty in your class participation, assignments, and assessments.
+The Honor Code can be viewed in its entirety here.